What You Need To Know About Freight Delivery

 When will the freight carrier call me to schedule delivery?

-Once your order reaches the freight’s company’s facility, a representative from that carrier will call you to schedule your delivery window.
+In general, Freight Carriers will not call prior to delivery.
+Some carriers may call as a courtesy to set up a delivery with you.
+If the carrier does call to schedule this with you, it would be once your order reaches a freight company’s local facility.
 That’s why it’s crucial for you to enter the best phone number to reach you at when you place your order with us — that’s the number the freight company will call, and you don’t want the delivery process slowed because the carrier can’t reach you.
 After settling on a delivery window (which can span anywhere from 4 to 8 hours), write it in your calendar so you don’t forget, and plan to be present during that time period.

 Do I need to be home to accept the delivery?

-Yes, you must be physically present at the delivery site to receive your shipment.
+Yes, you must be physically present at the delivery site to receive your shipment IF the carrier called you to schedule your delivery.
 The freight driver will give you a receipt, which you must sign to confirm the delivery (unless you refuse the shipment based on damage to the packages — more on that below).
+If they did not call to schedule your delivery, then you do not need to be home to receive it or sign anything.

 Will the driver help me move the pallet to my backyard?